aleen42/PersonalWiki/projectManagement/review/review.md

     - *<strong>wrong reason</strong>: the project can't be run in isolation*
 - Systems analysis addresses the business, technological, and organizational issues associated with creating, maintaining, and modifying a system.
     - *<strong>wrong reason</strong>: it's system management which does it*
+- When you separate business and organizational issues from project management planning, you do a better job of ensuring project success.
+    - *<strong>wrong reason</strong>: they should not be separated*

 <a href="http://aleen42.github.io/" target="_blank" ><img src="./../../pic/tail.gif"></a>